raghuramdev6/fyle-internship-challenge-23/README.md

 ### Test server

 Run `ng test` and wait till it complete the browser application bundle generation.
 It will automatically launch chrome browsers.

+### Assumption
+1. Pagenavigation Action: Clicking on Older and Newer button will display the first page and last repository page detail respectively.
+2. To change `Per Page` value, User will click on more option provided at the top-right corner of profile card.